ThibaultJanBeyer/cheatsheets/Command-Line-Cheatsheet.md

 ### Copying/Moving/Removingm
 **cp** file-to-copy place-to-paste –– copies files and paste them somewhere else
 cp file1 file2 file3 place-to-paste –– you can copy multiple files at once
-cp * place-to-paste –– copy all files from working directory  (special characters like * are called wildcard)
+cp * place-to-paste –– copy all files from working directory  (special characters like * are called wildcard, when you combine it with .txt for example would mean any file that ends with .txt)
-cp a*.txt place-to-paste –– copy all files starting with a ending with .txt
 **mv** file-to-move-1 place-to-move –– moves a file
 mv file-to-rename new-filename –– renames a file
 **rm** file-to-remove –– removes a file or directory !permanently!